sergiocontrino/SyntheticDataGenerator/README.md

 # source: db

-the script queries a database to get all the tables containing data (you can exclude some), get the number of rows for each and then get values counts for all the (categorical) attributes and dump a summary file with those. at the same time it produces sample data for the attributes.
+the script queries a database to get all the tables containing data (you can exclude some), get the number of rows for each and then get values counts for all the (categorical) attributes (columns).
+If a threshold >1 is set, it will exclude from the count all values occurring < threshold times in the column.

 examples: